 Tramadol is a relatively new pain medicine, having been in use for just a quarter of a century.
 Like many other such products, Tramadol is an opioid drug because it can produce effects similar to morphine by acting on the body’s opioid receptors.

-Most of the products in the opioid class of drugs are regarded as illegal because of the likelihood of drug abuse and addiction.
+Most of the products in the opioid class of drugs regarded as illegal.
+Because of the likelihood of drug abuse and addiction.
 These include drugs like morphine and heroin.
 Tramadol, however, is not an illegal drug but a controlled substance, despite being an opioid.
-It is a valuable product in the medical profession as it is fast-acting and used in treating acute and chronic pain.
-Dispensed only by prescription, this medicine comes in various dosage forms.
-It can be taken as liquid through drops, syrups, elixirs, effervescent tablets and soluble powders.
-It is also available in pills and tablets.
-The drug can also be administered as a suppository and injection.

 Will drug tests detect Tramadol?

 Extended toxicology tests, however, are often required by government agencies, especially for those in sensitive positions, and by some private employers.
-These assays are designed to be sensitive to more commonly abused substances, whether in the therapeutic arena or even as recreational drugs on the street.
-Included in these single-cup screens are cannabinoids, amphetamines, cocaine, phencyclidine (PCP) and opiates.
-These higher end test cups could have 10 to 12 panels that can be read within minutes of sample collection.
+These assays designed to sensitive to more commonly abused substances.
+Whether in the therapeutic arena or even as recreational drugs on the street.
+Included in these single-cup screens are cannabinoids, amphetamines, cocaine, phencyclidine (PCP), and opiates.
+These higher-end test cups could have 10 to 12 panels that can read within minutes of sample collection.